German police make Berlin's biggest ever crystal meth bust | DW | 16.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Police in the German capital have seized over 18 kilograms of crystal meth, along with a heavy assortment of other drugs, amounting to over €4 million.
+Police in the German capital have seized more than 18 kilograms of crystal meth, along with a heavy assortment of other drugs, amounting to over €4 million.

-German customs officials in Berlin on Thursday said they seized over 100 kilograms (220 pounds) of drugs in a raid carried out in different locations in the capital on Tuesday.
+German customs officials in Berlin on Thursday said they seized more than 100 kilograms (220 pounds) of drugs in a raid carried out in different locations in the capital on Tuesday.

-Along with over 18 kilograms of crystal methamphetamine, the raid netted nearly 30 kilograms of cocaine, 47 kilograms of ecstacy, and 2 kilograms of cannabis.
+Along with more than 18 kilograms of crystal methamphetamine, the raid netted nearly 30 kilograms of cocaine, 47 kilograms of ecstacy, and 2 kilograms of cannabis.
 Officials said the estimated street value of the drugs amounts to €4.2 million.

 Officials said the meth haul is the largest ever in Berlin and the surrounding state of Brandenburg.